alhasapi/hi-magda/README.md

 ## Building the interpreter

-For the building process the ghc compiler id required, follow the instructions on its project homepage in order to install ghc for your distribution.
+For the building process the ghc compiler is required, follow the instructions on its project's homepage in order to install ghc for your distribution.

 In order to download and build the interpreter follow these steps: